zuplo/zudoku/docs/pages/docs/configuration/overview.md

 ### `topNavigation`

 Defines the links and headings for the top horizontal navigation that persists through every page on the site.
+For full details on the options available, see the [Navigation](/docs/configuration/navigation) page.

 _Note: `topNavigation` will only display if there is more than one item in the navigation_